Commissions

 Step Two:

-Secondly, consider what media you want your commission to be created in.
+Secondly, consider the media you want your commission created in.

 Currently, I offer certain media only: